 Clients include: George Ezra, Billie Marten, Eaves, Gavin James

-Having produced both of George Ezra’s massive number one albums “Staying at Tamara’s” and “Wanted In Voyage,” Cameron Blackwood is understandably much in demand as a man with the expertise to help exciting talents such as Billie Marten, Lewis Capaldi, Ida Mae, Callum Beetie, Eaves and Gavin James deliver upon their potential.
+Having produced both of George Ezra’s massive number one albums “Staying at Tamara’s” and “Wanted In Voyage,” Cameron Blackwood is understandably much in demand.
+Recently nominated for Producer of the Year at the MPG Annual 2020 awards, for the second year in a row, Cam is firmly established as a production heavyweight.

 While studying engineering at university in Glasgow, Blackwood took his first steps onto the music scene by playing with various local indie bands.
 This in turn led him to London where he studied guitar performance and composition at the Musicians Institute in Wapping.
 Soon recognised as a particularly talented session guitarist, Blackwood also joined world tours as guitarist for Brazilian innovators CSS and the famously hedonistic Alabama 3.